 RELATED: To Those Who Know the Bitter Hurt of Losing a Parent

-In the year after your death my dreams plagued me whether they were about your death or when they fooled me into thinking you were still alive.
-The waking up and again remembering you were dead was the hardest point of each day.
+In the year after your death, my dreams plagued me whether they were about your death or when they fooled me into thinking you were still alive.
+Waking up in sorrow and again remembering you were dead was the hardest point of each day.

 I went haywire as a teenager.
-Depression lead me crawling through my days.
-I tell you this Mom not to make you sad but to let you know how much of an impact losing you had on my young life.
+Depression left me crawling through my days.
+I tell you this, Mom, not to make you sad but to let you know how much of an impact losing you had on my young life.
 I did many things I shouldn’t have.
 I gave up many things you had loved right alongside me, but somehow with you gone they just didn’t matter anymore.
 The joy of them was stripped from me.
 I became empty.

 I searched for many things to fill myself up.
 Many were bad things, but some were good.
 I had good friends who helped and distracted me.
 I had the rest of my family too who gave me love.
 I had pets and cats to console me and give me company.
 Pets you had loved too.
 The cats looked for you, I saw them searching, but they could never find you.
 I understood their sadness and confusion.

 I could never forget you.
 A part of me is still lost and I’m wondering if I will ever get it back.
-Maybe that piece is in heaven with you and someday you can put it back in me and I will be whole again.
+Maybe that piece is in your heavenly home with you and someday you can put it back in me and I will be whole again.